Fine Tuning Shootout (May 2024)

 Mistral 7B v0.3

 The latest iteration of the Mistral 7B series, developed by Mistral AI, is Mistral 7B v0.3.
 With 7.3 billion parameters, this large language model excels in various natural language processing (NLP) tasks.
 Released under the Apache 2.0 license, it is available for both commercial and non-commercial use, promoting broad adoption and innovation.
-Mistral 7B v0.3 stands out due to its extended vocabulary, function-calling capabilities, and improved attention mechanisms, making it a powerful tool for research, development, and real-world applications in the AI landscape.
+Mistral 7B v0.3 stands out due to its extended vocabulary, function-calling capabilities, and improved attention mechanisms, making it a powerful tool for research, development, and real-world applications.

 Key Features and Innovations